Statistical Foundations of EITM

 Basic courses in statistical methods often give scant coverage to techniques especially suited to the testing of predictions generated from formal models.
 Accordingly, Foundations covers techniques fundamental to the Summer Institute's advanced seminars: maximum likelihood estimation, Bayesian inference, model specification for comparative statics predictions, model comparison, and simulation.
 In addition, we provide a brief overview of statistical models dealing with selection issues in data.

-A syllabus from the previous year can be found here.
+The syllabus for the course can be found here.

 James Lo is Assistant Professor at the University of Southern California.
 Previously he was Postdoctoral Research Associate at Princeton University and Research Fellow at the University of Mannheim.